QuarkNerd/blog/croberts/_posts/2018-02-19--19-02-2018-why-women-make-great-testers.md

 title: Why Women Make Great Testers
 categories:
   - testing
-image: 'Tester, Women in Tech, Testing, Women Testers'
 summary: >-
   Women often possess traits, skills and experiences that lend themselves to critical and sometimes overlooked aspects to being a great tester.
 This article will explore why and how these predispositions are necessary attributes to excelling in the field of testing.
+tags: 'Tester, Women in Tech, Testing, Women Testers'
 ---
 ## A New Post